 “While kids usually have vesicles, adults don’t always get them — so their hand, foot and mouth disease often goes unrecognized,” she notes.

 How long does hand, foot and mouth disease last in adults?

 Overall, the disease usually resolves in a few weeks but some symptoms may linger longer.
 Symptoms like fever and sore throat last for a week or so.
 Hand lesions can last for two weeks, throat lesions can last for a few weeks and foot lesions can last for several weeks, notes Dr. Vyas.

 “The blisters can be painful, so when you have them in your mouth, as kids do, it can hurt to swallow,” she adds.

-Doctors generally do not treat hand, foot and mouth disease, says Dr. Vyas.
-Instead, they recommend supportive care, such as using acetaminophen (Tylenol®) and ibuprofen (Advil®) for fever and pain.
+Doctors generally don’t treat hand, foot and mouth disease.
+Instead, they recommend supportive care, like using acetaminophen (Tylenol®) and ibuprofen (Advil®) for fever and pain.

 - Wash your hands before you eat.

 - Disinfect all surfaces you touch, especially doorknobs, faucets and toilet handles.